 As of January 1, 2013, the American Taxpayer Relief Act of 2012, or ATRA, increased the estate and gift tax rate from 35 to 40%.
 Both the gift tax exclusion and the estate tax exclusion continue to be indexed for inflation and increase to $14,500 and $5.34 million respectively in 2014.
 The annual gift tax exclusion, lifetime estate / inheritance tax exclusion, and the unified tax credit for the years 2004 through 2014 appear in the table below:

 The inheritance tax tables are used to determine the federally-taxable portion of an inheritance.
-As previously mentioned, they apply to the net estate inherited, not the gross estate or fair market value.
+As previously mentioned, they apply to the net estate inherited, not the gross estate or the property's fair market value.
 Estate taxes are due nine months following the passing of the original property owner.
 The estate will be settled when a closing letter from the IRS is received confirming the acceptance of the tax forms submitted.